kirinboy/OOBootcamp/tasking.md

 Given a parking boy and two full parking lots
 When the parking boy park the car
 Should fail to park the car

+#Smart parking boy

+Given a smart parking boy and a parking lot
+When the smart parking boy park the car to a parking lot Should be able to pick the same car from the parking lot

+Given a smart parking boy and a parking lot
+When the smart parking boy park the car
+Should be able to pick the same car by the parking boy

+Given a smart parking boy and two parking lots
+When the smart parking boy park the car
+Should be able to pick the same car from the first parking lot

+Given a parking boy and two parking lots with first parking lot full When the smart parking boy park the car
+Should be able to pick the same car from the second parking lot

+Given a parking boy and two parking lots with first parking lot full When the smart parking boy park the car
+Should be able to pick the same car by the parking boy

+Given a parking boy and two full parking lots
+When the smart parking boy park the car
+Should fail to park the car

+Given a smart parking boy and two parking lot(A with 1 empty lot and B with 2 empty lots) When the smart parking boy park the car
+Should be able to pick the car from B

+Given a smart parking boy and two parking lot(A with 2 empty lot and B with 1 empty lots) When the smart parking boy park the car
+Should be able to pick the car from A